+When you have your poem or text ready to order there are many styles of calligraphy to choose from.
 In calligraphy, styles of writing are known as "Hands".
 On computer the kind of typeface is known as a "font".
 Mistakenly, people refer to styles of calligraphy as "fonts".
 But now you know the difference.
+And in computer language "italic" means the font letters are slanted towards the right.

 Most people have computers now and are aware of the many choices of fonts you can use to write text.
 It's fun (at least for me) to pick different fonts to write letters or emails.
 Just don't get carried away and combine too many in any one document you're writing!